Poetry chapbook Crystal Marys is available from Scary Topiary Press

 Written from the impassive surface of the Internet and the high desert of Southern California, CRYSTAL MARYS is a field study of social-media fatigue, suburban youth, Filipino immigrancy, a denim day job in LA's garment district, and other sites of crystallized dis/enchantment.
 Molina traces life's "beautiful unreliable narrative logic" by the devotional images of our times—the Virgin Mary, emoji, family photos, profile pics, etc. - Scary Topiary Press

-She holds a BA in Writing & Literature and minor in Religious Studies from Naropa University and MFA in Literary Arts (Poetry) from Brown University, Master’s (A.M.) in Social Work at the School for Social Work Administration at The University of Chicago, and is a PhD (ABD) Candidate at the European Graduate School.
+She holds a BA in Writing & Literature and minor in Religious Studies from Naropa University, MFA in Literary Arts (Poetry) from Brown University, Master’s (A.M.) in Social Work at the School for Social Work Administration at The University of Chicago, and is a PhD (ABD) Candidate at the European Graduate School.
 A recipient of poetry fellowships from Kundiman and The MacDowell Colony, she taught poetry at Brown University, Cal State San Marcos, and UC San Diego.

-Her books are Undercastle (Magic Helicopter Press, 2013 & 2016) and The Wes Letters (Outpost19, 2014).
-Her chapbooks are An Essay Of Things About Someone I First Met and Spent Time With For One Day in Tokyo (Magic Helicopter Press, 2014) and Crystal Marys (Scary Topiary Press, 2016).
-Her generative poetry book, Roulette, is forthcoming from Make Now Books in 2018.
-She is working on a second poetry collection, Thundercastle, and an autobiographical screenplay about growing up in board-and-care facilities.
-Her work has appeared in PEN America, Jacket2, Open Space, and Fence, among others.
+Her books include Undercastle (Magic Helicopter Press) and The Wes Letters (Outpost19).
+Her chapbooks are An Essay Of Things About Someone I First Met and Spent Time With For One Day in Tokyo (Magic Helicopter Press) and Crystal Marys (Scary Topiary Press).
+Her generative poetry book, Roulette, is forthcoming from Make Now Books in 2019.
+She is presently working on another poetry collection, Thundercastle, and a screenplay about growing up in board-and-care homes.
+Her poems appear in PEN America, Open Space, Poetry Foundation, and others.